Jacolo2017/Puppin/journals/mark-esposito.md

 Happy Birthday to me!
 Got the update bug worked out (a stray '/' in the URL address which caused the back end to assign the "put" request to a "get" request since it was routed to the wrong URL.)
 Starting to hone in the review-create form.

 ## Aug 01 2022
-Continued to work on the reviews form, which has lead me down a path of solving lots of cyrpticc bugs along the way.
+Continued to work on the reviews form, which has lead me down a path of solving lots of cryptic bugs along the way.
 I had to modify a bunch of API calls to return the data I wanted.
-I'm having a hard time conceptaulizing all the required states need to submit the review.
-I reuqires the accounts, dogs, events, users in events, and a bunch of other state.
+I'm having a hard time conceptualizing all the required states need to submit the review.
+I requires the accounts, dogs, events, users in events, and a bunch of other state.
+What really has me stumped is how to load all the dependent data and states.

+## Aug 02 2022
+Day started with some git issues, seems that some of the merge commits were overwritting changes made my previous commits.
+This caused the dog-updat form and all the fixes I implemented to be overridden in the main branch pulls.
+Finally starting to git the hang of git and the workflow needed to be in place when working in a "large" group.
+Luckily we have all our changes in branches and in the gitlab web interface so easily fixed.
+Phew.
+Working on the creat review form again.
+I was stumped most of the day and explaining to the team and even the SEIRS.
+However tonight I finally got the attendee submissions working and the review submissions working!!!
+Great progress.
+Roger came thru with a great suggestion to implement a useForm hook, nver heard of it but it made the process so much easier, holy crap.
+After that I was able to get the core functionality up in about 1.5 hrs.
+Now I have to do a check to make sure the user doesn't see events already reviewed or can submit reviews if the event is not complete.